Highway-Kebabbery/Job-Scraper/README.md

     * As a result, notifications could meaningfully contain the actual job titles available for application.
     * The drawback to this feature is that I may miss jobs that I am interested in if I do not use an expansive enough set of keyword filters.
 Even still, some interesting jobs may be missed.
     * The benefit to this feature is that I could target much larger companies that have a higher quantity of irrelevant listings.
-* I could conceivably condense all available listings at all tracked companies into one text file that is built daily and linked-to in the daily notification.
-    * This would be useful if I am tracking so many companies that receiving one notification per company is cumbersome.
-However, it is not the most pragmatic feature to work on right now.
 * For the match-case statement in `CompanyJobsFinder.set_current_jobs()`, I will eventually need to figure out which kwarg works for each selector.
 I've only verified this for `'class name'` so far.
     * I will do this on an as-needed basis and I expect that anybody with the ability to use this script for their own purpose could do the same.